4 months as an international student in Canada: Here is my 2 cents.

 1. Get ready to feel homesick

 This is something I underestimated because I travel a lot for work so I did not think I would be homesick or miss my family as much as I have.
 But I did and it definitely led me to tears on some days.
+I have never been far away from my family for a long period of time and this has made me miss the little things about Nigeria that I took for granted.
+I miss Nigerian food, music and vibe.

 12. Learning is different:

+Get ready to read 5 – 10 academic articles/books per class.
 Being a student of Royal Roads University, I can tell you from my experience that I had to unlearn and relearn a lot at a fast pace.

 I found the first few weeks a little difficult for me because of the level of education, coupled with the fact that I finished my undergraduate degree 6 years ago.